antimof/UxPlay/README.txt

 decoders if available.
 VAAPI is preferable, (but don't use VAAPI with nVidia).
 4. Automatic screen orientation.

-**Note for packagers: UxPlay can be built to use the recently-released OpenSSL- 3.x shared "libcrypto" library, which has the Apache license which is generally viewed as compatible with GPL v3 (see [this announcement](https://www.openssl.org/blog/blog/2021/09/07/OpenSSL3.Final/) and [this](https://www.openssl.org/blog/blog/2017/03/22/license/)).
-The older license of OpenSSL-1.1.1 is viewed by some distributions (e.g. Debian) as incompatible with GPLv3 code unless the authors have granted a permissive "exception" to allow this.
-The historical origins of the UxPlay code make it impossible to obtain such a permission from all previous authors.
-However there are other distributions which have viewed OpenSSL with the older license as a "System library" which would make it GPL-permissible to distribute binary compiled packages of GPLv3 applications that are linked to it, without an explicit GPL exception having been granted by the application's authors.**
+**Note for packagers: UxPlay can be built to use the "libcrypto" shared library from the recently-released OpenSSL- 3.0.0, which has a new Apache v2 license that is explicitly compatible with GPL v3 (see [this announcement](https://www.openssl.org/blog/blog/2021/09/07/OpenSSL3.Final/) and [this](https://www.openssl.org/blog/blog/2017/03/22/license/)).
+The new license resolves a long-standing controversy over whether OpenSSL is a "System Library" to which GPL code can be freely linked, or not, in which case an explicit "GPL exception" must added to the GPL license by all the authors (the historical origins of the UxPlay code make this impossible).
+Packagers for GPL-purist distributions such as Debian that do not allow exception-free linking of GPL v3 code to OpenSSL-1.1.1 under its old "dual OpenSSL/SSLeay" license should use the "Apache v2" backwards-compatible OpenSSL-3.x (or replace the AES decryption code in lib/crypto.\[c,h\], that is a wrapper for OpenSSL, with a GPL implementation).
+The license issue only involves distribution of compiled code, not source code.**

 Getting UxPlay:
 ===============